 You might be wondering why I didn’t talk about the kinds of paint to use or how to transfer your ideas from a small sheet of paper to a big wall.
 That information can be found with a quick internet search.
 To me, the mural itself is not what matters most.
 Yes, it will be beautiful and people will love looking at it.
 But more than that, the process of creating the mural is what participants will remember.
 Their involvement is what gives them ownership and pride.
 Being able to make their mark will form the connection to the community and the people in it.

-If you want to know more about how we can help you facilitate a collaborative mural project in your place of business, your school, or your community, contact us or go to our Services page.
+If you want to know more about how we can help you facilitate a collaborative mural project in your place of business, your school, or your community, contact us or learn more about our school-based programs or community events.
 We hope to paint with you very soon.